ThainaMoraes/projects-free-code-camp/README.md

   https://replit.com/@ThainaMoraes2

-Here you will find my jupyter notebooks, but the projects in python are in:
+Here you will find my jupyter notebooks, but the projects are in python are in:

 First Challenge:
   https://github.com/ThainaMoraes/challenge-freecodecamp-mean-variance-standard-deviation-calculator